 First things are the obvious ones – don’t smoke, exercise often, cut down on your drinking habits and pay attention to your diet.

 Shanna Swan, a professor of environmental medicine and public health at Mount Sinai recommends avoiding plastic containers and non-stick cook-ware because they’ve both been linked to hormone disruption.
 Underwear choice is low on her list of priorities.

 Ok...
-So Which Underwear is Best for Men's Health?
+So Which Underwear is Best for Men's Health and Sperm?

 When it comes to clothing, Dr. Swan thinks that what the underwear is made of can be an important factor to consider.
 With that in mind, you’d probably want to go for a more breathable pair of boxer briefs to make sure that things don’t get too hot.
 You also want to opt for materials that don’t require plenty of chemicals to produce.
-Micromodal boxer briefs, for example, go through a manufacturing process that doesn’t include any harmful chemicals or dyes – the material picks up color very easily and is extremely breathable compared to cotton and synthetic alternatives (looking at you, Calvin Klein, Jockey, Hanes and Tommy Hilfiger).
+Micromodal boxer briefs, for example, go through a manufacturing process that doesn’t include any harmful chemicals or dyes – the material picks up color very easily and is extremely breathable compared to cotton and synthetic alternatives.

 All in all, there’s a few factors to consider when it comes to your fertility as a living, breathing guy.
 Whether you’re a boxers guy, briefs guy or boxer-briefs guy, there’s several places to begin looking into if you want to improve your fertility.
 The science on sperm count and quality and it’s relationship to underwear is weak at best and you’d be better off fixing up your diet and lifestyle.
 Also, you should look into breathable underwear that don’t use up a bunch of chemicals during the manufacturing process.